highcharts/highcharts-angular/README.md

 #### Property `XXX` does not exist on type `YYY`

 It is happening when you are trying to use non-existing property or one of our internal properties that are not publicly available for example `axis.dataMin`.
-To fix that you could just the Highcharts type and add the missing property - [demo](https://stackblitz.com/edit/highcharts-angular-property-xxx-doesnt-exist-on-type-yyy).
+To fix that you need to create your own type that will extend the default Highcharts one with the new properties.
+Then all you need to do is to cast the selected option / to the extended type - [demo](https://stackblitz.com/edit/highcharts-angular-property-xxx-doesnt-exist-on-type-yyy).